LukeMcHugh12QPR/LukeMcHugh12/2017-12-05-Copy-of-blog-post-3.md

     <td></td>
   </tr>
   <tr>
-    <td>.i didn't make all of the bosses functions so i had to try to remember at home how to do it. </td>
+    <td>.I didn't make all of the bosses functions in the lesson so I had to try to remember at home how to do it. </td>
     <td></td>
   </tr>
   <tr>